matwilso/matwilso.github.io/_posts/gpt-sim.md

 toc_sticky: true
 ---

->Imagine video-based GPT-X trained on the entirety of YouTube---cooking videos, DIY, home improvement, exercise, gardening, etc---i.e., a general-purpose generative model akin to GPT3, but for video.
+>Imagine video-based GPT-X trained on the entirety of YouTube---cooking videos, DIY, home improvement, exercise, gardening, etc---a general-purpose generative model akin to GPT3, but for video.
 <br><br>
-What will this enable in robotics?
+What could this enable in robotics?
 And more generally, for bringing advances from information tech to the physical world?

 Recent advances in language modeling (i.e., [GPT-3](https://www.gwern.net/newsletter/2020/05#gpt-3)) demonstrate a path to powerful AI systems---of developing fairly simple architectures and training procedures, and then scaling the shit out of them.